 - a.
 Council shall apply the Environmental Risk (ER) Zone to particularly significant or sensitive areas. - b.
-Council may work with property owners and watershed and environmental organisations to identify additional incentives, measures, and programs to protect sensitive habitat areas. - c.
+Council shall support the work of property owners and watershed and environmental organisations by identifying additional incentives, measures and programs to protect sensitive habitat areas. - c.
 Council may encourage public control and ownership of sensitive areas through parkland dedication in the subdivision process, and donations or purchase by other public or private conservation interests, with a focus on protecting significant areas and establishing ecosystem corridors where appropriate.